MudroadWhite/Neo-Principia/README.md

 ## How much have you formalized?
 This project is currently focused on the following parts:
 - [x] Chapter 9 - A demonstration set of theorems to show chapter 1 - 5 can be extended to quantified propositions(with single "apparent variable").
 Basic support for a predicate called "IsSameType".
+Support for instantiating individuals.
 - [x] Chapter 10 - The real and practical alternative to chapter 9, being used in later chapters.
 Material implications converted to formal implications.
 Notation supports for `->` and `<->` with single apparent variable.
 One theorem seems to be unprovable.
 - [x] Chapter 11 - Quantified propositions now extend to more than one variables.
 Notation supports for `->` and `<->` extended to multiple apparent variables as well.
 - [x] Chapter 12 - Axiom of reducibility, and its conceptual support, the `Predicate` predicate.
 - [ ] \[WIP\] Chapter 13 - A new set of theorems on Identity, which is different from definitional equality.
+Support for instantiating predicative functions.
 One theorem seems to be unprovable.

 ## Running the code
 Coq/Rocq version: 8.20.0, installed with the `opam` environment: